WildAndrewLee/Bluejay/README.md

 - OSX Mavericks (Unverified)

 Bluejay should be able to run on most Linux distributions with Mono installed.
 If it doesn't, please submit an issue so I can add support.

+### Roadmap
+- Implement a custom read-only music tag library to reduce the overhead created by requiring TagLib#
+- Port Bluejay to native C to ensure a more out of the box cross-platform experience.
+- Reduce Bluejay's memory footprint
+- Reduce Bluejay's overall binary size
+- Create a native service for Bluejay